nextgis/remote_sensing/cannabis/Reports/Report01.md

     greenhouse or other building.
 ```

-We can easy train a human to find greenhouses or other buildings using this rule.
+We can easily train a human to find greenhouses or other buildings using this rule.
 So we decided to create an expert system that simulates human approach.
-Because of uncertainties of such concepts like '`BRIGHT`', '`SPOT`' etc. we used fuzzy logic as underlaying engine of the system.
+Because of uncertainties of such concepts like '`BRIGHT`', '`SPOT`' etc. we used fuzzy logic as underlying engine of the system.

 The result of first version of the system are presented below.
 Some technical details of the system are in Appendix.